TheHive-Project/Cortex/README.md

 Information, news and updates are regularly posted on [TheHive Project Twitter account](https://twitter.com/thehive_project) and on [the blog](https://blog.thehive-project.org/).

 # Contributing
 We welcome your contributions, **[particularly new analyzers](https://github.com/CERT-BDF/cortex-analyzers/)** that can take away the load off overworked fellow analysts.
-Please feel free to fork the code, play with it, make some patches and send us pull requests.
+Please feel free to fork the code, play with it, make some patches and send us pull requests using [issues](https://github.com/CERT-BDF/Cortex/issues).

+We do have a [Code of conduct](code_of_conduct.md).
+Make sure to check it out before contributing.

 # Support
 Please [open an issue on GitHub](https://github.com/CERT-BDF/Cortex/issues) if you'd like to report a bug or request a feature.